TylerJSimpson/CS1331/1_introduction_to_java/module_3/module_3.md

 * `==`
 * `!=`

-If the if statement is false the program continues to run just not the
+If the if statement is false the program continues to run just not the statement inside the brackets.

 ### Comparing Non-numeric Data

-You can also compare `char` viat he Unicode value.
+You can also compare `char` via the Unicode value.
 Values increase from 0 to 9 and through various symbols.
 Then continuing with 1st uppercase alphabet then lower case alphabet with 0 = 48 and z = 122.

 ### The equals Method